Mysterio824/phone-commerce-website/README.md

 - `npm run start:server`: Starts only the Node.js server
 - `npm run start:windows`: Starts the application with Redis server on Windows

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the ISC License.

-## Support

-For support, please open an issue in the GitHub repository or contact the development team.